Gopxfs/space-hub/README.md

 # Space Hub
-An application that allows users to reserve rockets/join missions with data being collected directly from the SpaceX API.
+A website that allows users to reserve rockets/join missions with data being collected directly from the SpaceX API.
 There is also a profile section containing the current booked items.

 ## Built With:
 - React & Redux